derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Country from IP Lookup** - Enter an IP address and find the country that IP is registered in. *Optional: Find the Ip automatically.*
+**5) Country from IP Lookup** - Enter an IP address and find the country that IP is registered in. *Optional: Find the Ip automatically.*
   - [ ] Go
   - [ ] Java
   - [ ] Rust